Webhooks¶

 A webhook can listen to one of the following four events:

-• Request started: this event is triggered when a request to the configured object changes to status processing.
+- Request started: this event is triggered when a request to the configured object changes to status

-Click here for an example using the Client Library
+Click here for an example of creating a webhook through the Client Library

 project_name = 'project_name_example' # str